-The exchange of information is the responsibility of The Youth Support Worker & The Principal.
+The exchange of information is the responsibility of The Student Welfare Officer and the Principal.

-a) The exchange of information between The School and other prescribed bodies will only be conducted by the Youth Support Worker (YSW) or the Principal.
+a) The exchange of information between The School and other prescribed bodies will only be conducted by the Student Wellbeing Officer or the Principal.

 If deemed necessary, request information from another prescribed body or receive a request from another prescribed body relating to the care and welfare of a student.
 Information may include information held on: